Design and Technology

 At Key Stage 2, the skills of performing, composing and appraising music are further developed.
 The children sing songs and play instruments with increasing confidence and skill.
 They may work individually, as part of a group or as a whole class.
 Music from different times, genres and cultures is listened to and discussed.
 Composers are researched and discussed in assembly and class work.
 Compositions are also developed in response to a variety of stimuli.
 From Year 3 to Year 6, all children have the opportunity to learn the recorder.
 In addition parents have the opportunity to pay for group guitar tuition.

-Personal, Social, Health and Economic Education (PSHEE) and Citizenship at St. Anthony’s, helps to give the children the knowledge, skills and understanding they need in order to lead confident, healthy and independent lives and to become informed, active, loyal and responsible British citizens.
-This is done within the spiritual and moral framework of the Catholic Church.
+At St Anthony’s we develop a mindful approach to PSHEE and Citizenship that encompasses Personal, Social, Health and Economic Education as well as emotional literacy, social skills and spiritual development.
+We aim to give the children the knowledge, skills and understanding they need in order to lead confident, healthy and independent lives.
+St Anthony’s guide children to become informed, active and responsible British citizens and approach all learning within the spiritual and moral framework of the Catholic Church.

 Sex and Relationships Education